 Economy: Flausan is the 2nd wealthiest parish of the Thallan Holy lands, just behind the capital province of Pax Thallos.
 This regions immense wealth stems from diamond, gold, ruby and emerald mines outside of Tel-Rink.
 Thornoak, a hardy and resilient wood, grows along the northern coast of Flausan.
 Tel-Aasa uses this precious resource to produce some of the finest ships in Tharstelding.
-Great herds of gazelle, sheep and wildebeest call these lands home, making Flausan the largest producer of meat within Pax Thallos.
+Great herds of gazelle, sheep and wildebeest call these lands home, making Flausan the largest producer of consumer meat within Pax Thallos.

 Relationships: Flausan’s leniency towards outside religion blemishes the otherwise sterling leadership of Overseer Neferos.
-The parishes of Ec Lo and Kedabus view Flausan as the weakest moral link that binds the Thallan chain, a fact that Sand King Ramses II is eager to exploit while arbitrating conflict between his subservient districts.
+The parishes of Ec Lo and Kedabus view Flausan as the weakest moral link that binds the Thallan chain, a fact that Sand King Ramses II is eager to exploit while arbitrating conflict between his subservient parishes.

 Parish of Kedabus: The Parish of Kedabus was conquered during the 3rd Epoch Crusade by High Overseer Nakhti.
-These lands were mostly wild, uninhabited, and feral prior to annexation with the exception of the great city of Easpear.
+These lands were mostly wild, uninhabited, and feral prior to annexation, with the exception of the great city of Easpear.

 Kedabus is often described by travelers as windy, lightly treed, riddled with small brooks and caves.
 The region receives more annual rainfall than the other Thallan parishes, allowing for dense vegetation to bloom in pockets and the occasional patch of forest to take root.
 Most of the territory is rocky and uneven, with large volcanic boulders strewn about and pillars of stone jutting up from otherwise barren mountainsides.
 During most of the year the temperature remains between 65 and 80 degrees during the day, but will frequently plummet to near freezing at night.
-Throughout the months of Bladewater and the Falling, Kedabus is bombarded with hail storms and flash floods on a weekly basis.
+Throughout the months of Bladewater and the Falling, Kedabus is bombarded with hail storms and flash floods on a regular basis.

 Kedabus is bounded by the Scourlands to the west, the Castran Bay to the east and south, and the Northern Reach.
 The capital of Easpear sits at the edge of the Scourlands along the shore of the Northern Reach.
 The city is built around two large arenas that were erected within the natural bowls of two dormant calderas.
 Vultures and other carrion birds constantly circle the city in anticipation of the next gladiatorial bout or execution by combat.
 The fortress of Remonz rises from the slopes of The Spine in the south and overlooks the city of Easpear, its flagstone walls shaped like a massive flanged mace poised to drop on the city below.

 Government and Alignment: (Theocracy: LE) Kedabus is ruled from the fortress of Remonz by Overseer Wosrot Lecbar, called the Granite Heart, a middle aged man of great charisma and devotion to Sendar that demands obedience from his people.
 Kedabus is a land of church law.
 Those that are caught worshiping any god but Sendar are arrested and brought to the arenas for trial by combat.
 Trial or execution by combat is also utilized for any other serious crime, such as murder, rape and theft.
 Lesser crimes often garner fines or term based banishments.
 An order of church inquisitors known as the Extriarchs, are commissioned by Wosrot to root out heresy within Kedabus and to serve as the Overseer’s private guard.
-Extriarchs have been known to arrest entire neighborhoods, execute top level church officials and even delve into the ruins of Aaeriock Bor to exterminate elusive cults.
+Extriarchs have been known to arrest entire neighborhoods, execute top level church officials, and even delve into the ruins of Aaeriock Bor to exterminate elusive cults.
 The commander of the Extriarchs, Lord Inquisitor Lalvas Bex, is a powerful woman devoted to the church and Overseer Lecbar.